 Well before film existed, the musical had life.
-From religious pageants, to operas, to musical prose presented on stage, to travelling folk ballad minstrels – music and story have always been connected.
+From religious pageants, to operas, to musical prose presented on stage, to traveling folk ballad minstrels – music and story have always been connected.

 Musicals on film are not all created equal, and not everyone of them has characters breaking into song and dance every 10-minutes.
 Don’t believe me, well, check out the different musical sub-genres and distinctions below (with film examples).